River-vocal/selenium_test/README.md

 4. Type 'myenv\Scripts\activate', and press enter
 (after this step, you should see "(myenv)" before your prompt)
 5. Run IEDriverServer.exe (double click it)
+6. Modify the variables in constants.py file
-6. Type 'python main.py', and press enter.
+7. Type 'python main.py', and press enter.
 You will see the output print in the window

 * You can right-click the constants.py to open it with notepad (or any other text editor).